Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 If your authority is not structurally defined:

-AI systems will:
+AI systems may:

 • Repackage your work